brendabell/knittingtools/README.md

 * CairoSVG 1.0.22
 * svgwrite 1.1.8

-Newer package versions may work, but has not been tested.
+Newer package versions may work, but have not been tested.

 ## Installation
 * Clone this repo to a local directory.